encukou/freezeyt/docs/contrib.md

 [mypy]: https://www.mypy-lang.org/

-## Using an in-development copy of freezeyt
+## Using an in-development copy of Freezeyt

 * Set `PYTHONPATH` to the directory with Freezeyt, for example:
     * Unix: `export PYTHONPATH="/home/name/freezeyt"`